Car Rental Shannon Airport

 Public & private bus stops, and taxis located just outside the airport terminal (look to your left).

 There is no rail service to Shannon Airport, but buses can bring passengers to train stations in Limerick and Ennis.
 In total there are approx. 142 bus services daily at Shannon Airport by Bus Eireann and JJ Kavanagh & Sons.
 Other than buses or private taxis, rental cars Shannon is an ideal solution.

 The nearest car rental Limerick is available from Shannon Airport location.
-If Dublin Airport is a preferred choice, read here for rent a car dublin airport information If you have any enquiries regarding car hire in Shannon Airport, please contact us.
+If the international airport is a preferred choice, read here for car rental in dublin airport.
+If you have any enquiries regarding car hire in Shannon Airport, please contact us.